 08

 You're tired of answering questions.
-So stop — and start living the answers.
+Good.
+Now live the answers.

 "I know who I am becoming.
 I start tonight."